Vani0904/psp-work-diary/week-7.md

 # Week 7 Tasks Completed
-- Created a table for the job roles to be categorized.
+- Added Next Font to the group's codebase